openshift/enhancements/enhancements/baremetal/external-remediations.md

 - Create the ability to define customized remediation flows outside of the Machine Health Check and CAPI codebase.
 - Migrate the existing external remediation mechanism to the new one.
+- Ensure that at most one external mechanism will attempt to recover the node.

 ### Non-Goals